JAndritsch/redux/docs/recipes/Optimization.md

 }
 ```

 When the reducer runs, it will get the current index (which is 0), then return that number incremented by 1.
 React Redux would recognize that the `currentItemIndex` state has changed and pass the new value to the connected component for a re-render.
-But if we look at what information our component consumes, we can see that both the previous item and the next item have the exact same attributes (with the exception of `id` prop).
+But if we look at what information our component consumes, we can see that both the previous item and the next item have the exact same attributes (with the exception of the `id` prop).

 The item we started at: